denten-books/plain-text/1-chapter.md

 shaping mental experience.
 Device hermeneutics allow one to consent, or, conversely, to resist elements of imposed structure.

-[^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
-The Turing machine is a *thought experiment* that imagines a machine.
-The PC is a machine emulating the thought experiment.
-See
-@putnam_representation_1988, 121-5; @chalmers_does_1996; @petzold_code:_2000.
-A
-more detailed discussion follows in 1.2.

-[^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

-## 1.2 Metaphor Machine

 What sort of a thing is a literary device?
 It is tempting to think of personal computers as glorified calculators.
 That is often the popular image of computing, one that highlights the machine's ability to calculate.
 The computer